UMassCDS/slurmcollie/README.md

 or with Slurm or Unity (in which case, contact [Unity](https://docs.unity.rc.umass.edu/contact/)).
 If you're using a cluster other than Unity, the system's administrators may be able to help you.
 We have limited ability to support users, but will attempt to fix all package bugs promptly.
-We'll also entertain suggestions for improvements and extensions, though want to stick to the package's goal of simplicity.
+We'll also entertain suggestions for improvements and extensions, though we want to stick to the package's goal of simplicity.

 [^1]: `batchtools` works with several batch schedulers including Slurm, but `slurmcollie` is Slurm-specific.